GreenAI-Uppa/AIPowerMeter/docsrc/usage/quick_start.rst

 - You can also measure the consumption of a script, for example, if you want to evaluate script.py

 .. code-block:: console

-  python -m deep_learning_power_measure python script.py
+  python -m deep_learning_power_measure --output_folder "/home/paul/test" --cmd  "python examples/exp_deep_learning.py"

 - Record separetely the consumption of your training, and test phases of your deep learning experiments from `this example <https://github.com/GreenAI-Uppa/AIPowerMeter/blob/main/examples/record_train_val_test.py>`_